 Sun Valley Orchards

-Sun Valley Orchards is a fourth-generation family farm in southern New Jersey run by two brothers: Joe and Russell Marino.
-They grow a variety of fresh vegetables, including peaches, peppers, squash, eggplant, cucumbers and asparagus.
+Sun Valley Orchards was a fourth-generation family farm in southern New Jersey run by two brothers: Joe and Russell Marino.
+Before their run-in with the Department of Labor, they grew a variety of fresh vegetables, including peaches, peppers, squash, eggplant, cucumbers, and asparagus.

 Vegetable farming is labor intensive, as vegetables are too fragile to be harvested by machine.
-So, the Marinos employ about 150 seasonal workers every year.
-The workers are paid above minimum wage.
+So, the Marinos employed about 150 seasonal workers every year.
+The workers were paid above minimum wage.
 In 2015, the Marinos paid their workers $11.29 per hour, as compared to the then-prevailing state minimum wage of $8.38 per hour.
-Workers are also provided with free lodging at the farm.
+Workers were also provided with free lodging at the farm.
 Working on a vegetable farm is hard and physical work, but it is a good way to make a decent amount of money in a summer.

 During the 2015 harvest season, the Marinos decided for the first time to participate in the Department of Labor’s H-2A visa program, which allows farms to bring migrant immigrant labor into the United States to fill agricultural jobs.
 Up until 2015, the Marinos had relied on seasonal workers from Florida and Puerto Rico.
 In part, they had avoided bringing in foreign workers because they had heard horror stories about other farms’ regulatory tie-ups with the Department of Labor.
 But in 2015 the farm was finding it increasingly hard to hire enough domestic workers to work the fields.